marcoemrich/schools_of_tdd_dojo/handout/terms_building_blocks.md

 ## Backward calculation

-Replacing a value/result by an expression leading to that value in a specific situation
+A refactoring replacing a value/result by an expression leading to that value.
+This is usually done several times in a row.
+The refactoring starts with a fake value specific to a test and is then generalized to an actual solution.

+e.g replace "return 119"  with "return 100 * 1.19" with "return priceVale * vatRate"

+This is typically used by Munich and St.Pauli.

 ## Double loop